How to choose the right focus keyword + examples

 You’ll find the input field for your focus keyphrase in the Yoast SEO sidebar on the right side of your editor.
 If you’re working in WordPress and don’t see the Yoast SEO sidebar, click the Yoast icon on the top right of your screen first.
 If you’re working in Shopify, click the ‘More actions’ option at the top of the screen to optimize in Yoast SEO.

-If you’re using WordPress, you can also find the focus keyphrase input field in the Yoast SEO meta box below the post editor:
+If you’re using WordPress, you can also find the focus keyphrase input field in the Yoast SEO meta box below the post editor.
+We’ve used the focus keyphrase “focus keyword” as an example.

-You’ll find the feedback to improve your content in the SEO analysis tab.
-If you amend your page with this feedback, it will be easier for search engines to recognize what your post or page is about.
+The feedback to improve your content is in the SEO analysis tab.
+If you amend your page with this feedback, search engines will be able to recognize what your post or page is about more easily.

 Check out this video to see how it works: